baurzhan-kenzhemukhanov/MonolithicAdventureGame-Homework-1/docs/docs/Readme.md

 Made by Baurzhan Kenzhemukhanov / ShP 2223

-## Overview
+## Review
-This project demonstrates the refactoring of a monolithic adventure game into a well-structured, **SOLID-compliant** design.
-The original implementation had all game logic contained in a single class, violating several SOLID principles.
-The refactored version separates concerns into distinct components, making the code more **maintainable**, **extensible**, and **testable**.
+This project showcases the transformation of a monolithic adventure game into a well-structured design that adheres to SOLID principles.
+Initially, all game logic was confined to a single class, leading to multiple SOLID violations.
+The refactored version organizes functionalities into separate components, enhancing maintainability, scalability, and testability.

 ## Project Structure
 ```